unahouExosite/docs/scripting/README.md

     will be updated to the timestamp of the next unprocessed datapoint or the wait expiration timestamp.

+    Note that the `expire` period is non deterministic.
+Although the One Platform honors the `expire` parameter, under high load there may be small fluctuations of up to a few seconds beyond what is specified by the `expire` parameter.

 ```
   ------------------------------------------------------------------------------
   Arguments:             :: nil    - no expiration